saleh-a23/ATM_System/README.md

-# ATM_System
+# ATM System

-This is a simple ATM simulation program written in C++.
-It allows a single user to interact with their account using a command-line interface.
-The system supports common banking operations like deposits, withdrawals, balance inquiries, and transaction history tracking.
+This is a basic ATM simulation program written in C++.
+It allows a single user to interact with their bank account using a text-based menu.
+The program supports features like balance inquiry, deposits, withdrawals, and viewing transaction history.

-# Features
+## Features

--  Simulated user account with name, number, and email
+- PIN verification
--  PIN verification before access
+- Account information display
--  Deposit and withdrawal functionality
+- Deposit and withdraw money
--  Live transaction history using a singly linked list
+- Transaction history with timestamps
--  Timestamped records of every transaction
+- Simple menu-driven interface

--  Clean console output with menu-driven interface
+## Concepts Used

-# Technologies Used
+- Object-oriented programming (classes, inheritance)

-- **C++** (OOP concepts: inheritance, constructors/destructors)
+- Singly linked list for storing transaction history
-- **Visual Studio** (or any standard C++ compiler)
+- Dynamic memory management
-- **Standard Library**: `iostream`, `ctime`, `string`
+- Standard C++ libraries (`iostream`, `ctime`, `string`)